Song Cycle (album): Production

 Song Cycle was initially recorded at numerous studios in early 1967 and later mixed at Sunset Sound.

 Recording spanned seven months, with tracking supervised by engineer Lee Herschberg and mixing handled by Bruce Botnick at Sunset Sound.
 Doug Botnick assisted during tracking sessions.
-The project used scattered studio time across Hollywood, with Waronker and Parks transporting multitrack tapes between facilities.
-Waronker prioritized access to recording equipment over specific studio acoustics, later recalling, "We weren't crazed over a particular studio's sounds ... just looking for tape recorders."
+The album was recorded across multiple studios; Waronker recalled, "We weren't crazed over a particular studio's sounds ... just looking for tape recorders."
 (Note: According to Henderson, "The project moved seemingly to every studio in the Hollywood area".)
 Estimates of the total production cost range from $75,000 to $85,000.

-Sessions began at Sound Recorders with "Donovan's Colours", released as a single under the pseudonym "George Washington Brown" due to Parks’ reluctance to risk his family's reputation.
+Sessions began at Sound Recorders with "Donovan's Colours", released as a single under the pseudonym "George Washington Brown".
 (Note: A myth emerged around the pseudonym after Cheetah magazine reported musicians speculating that "Brown" was a wealthy South American financier directing Parks remotely.)
 After journalist Richard Goldstein praised "Donovan's Colours" in the Village Voice, Warner Bros. approved the album but required Parks to use his real name.
 According to Parks, most of the album was recorded before the Beatles' May 1967 release Sgt.
 Pepper's Lonely Hearts Club Band "reared it ugly head".
 Technical processes mirrored Sgt.
 Pepper, with tracks recorded on four-track machines, bounced to another four-track, then transferred to eight-track for mixing.
-Parks and Waronker entered sessions each day without a predetermined plan, aiming to translate Parks' sonic ideas into recordings using any available or improvised methods.
 The recording process varied widely: some sessions involved large ensembles following fully notated scores, while others featured individual musicians brought in sequentially as Parks arranged parts in real time.
 At times, only Parks, Waronker, and engineer Herschberg were present, working on keyboard tracks or experimenting with ways to manipulate the existing recordings.